-Say: God loves every age, so let's see if we can explain these verses for people of different ages.
-On one of your index cards, write the verse in your own words as if you were explaining it to a preschooler.
+Say: God loves every age, so let's see if we can explain some verses for people of different ages.
+On one of your index cards, draw a picture or write the verse in your own words as if you were explaining it to someone.
 Remember to keep it really simple.
-Allow time.
+Read aloud each verse, and allow time for kids to draw or write between each verse you read.